 In 2014 I made simple printable wall art of my daughter’s hairdos in a watercolor look and yesterday I had the idea to rework that blog post and make a new wall art version of her hairdo now 6 years later and repost it all for you, so you can make your own.

-So easy, affordable and fun piece of artwork.
+Such an easy, affordable, and fun piece of artwork.

 You might be wondering what app makes photos look like watercolor?
 I think there are many apps out there but I like the simple app called Waterlogue because that is all it is meant to do.
 Make watercolor images from your photos.
 No other bells and whistles or too many settings.
 It’s a very easy and simple watercolor app that turns your photos into watercolor paintings on your phone.